favish/atom-drupal/README.md

 # Drupal

-A starter Drupal package for the new Atom editor from the lovely folks at Github.
+A starter Drupal package for the Atom editor from the lovely folks at Github.

-Please issue pull requests for more snippets and features
+Please create issues and pull requests for more snippets and features.

 TODO
 ====